PaulSolt/TestingTimeStarter/README.md

 1. Project Properties > General > Targets > TestingTimeTDD > General
 2. Set "Host Application" to None

+NOTE: All source files must be added to the Unit Test Target

 ## 3 Laws of TDD

 Uncle Bob's 3 Laws of TDD